Sheila Abdus-Salaam, a trailblazing judge, found dead in Hudson River

 Story highlights

-- Judge's body pulled from Hudson River on Wednesday
+- Judge Sheila Abdus-Salaam's body pulled from Hudson River

-- NYPD is investigating her death
+- New York Police Department is investigating her death

-(CNN)Sheila Abdus-Salaam, the first African-American woman appointed to the New York Court of Appeals, was found dead in the Hudson River.
+(CNN)The first African-American woman to serve on New York state's highest court -- a judge described as a trailblazer and "humble pioneer" -- was found dead Wednesday afternoon in the Hudson River.

-Police responded to a 911 call about a woman in the water of the Hudson around 1:45 p.m.
-Wednesday.
+Police responded to a 911 call about a person floating in the Hudson around 1:45 p.m.
 They found an unconscious and unresponsive woman, who was later pronounced dead and identified as Abdus-Salaam.

-The medical examiner will determine the cause of death and the incident is under investigation, according to a statement from the New York Police Department.
+The medical examiner will determine the cause of death, and the case is under investigation, according the New York Police Department.

-Abdus-Salaam had been an associate justice on the state's Court of Appeals since her confirmation in 2013.
+Abdus-Salaam had been an associate justice on the New York Court of Appeals since 2013.

-New York Governor Andrew Cuomo, who appointed her to the state's highest court, hailed her as a "trailblazing jurist whose life in public service was in pursuit of a more fair and more just New York for all."
+New York Gov. Andrew Cuomo, who appointed her to the court, hailed her as a "trailblazing jurist whose life in public service was in pursuit of a more fair and more just New York for all."

+She had been reported missing by her husband Tuesday, reported CNN affiliate WCBS-TV in New York.

 Abdus-Salaam's death came the same week a prominent Chicago judge was killed outside his home Monday.
 A suspect in that case has been charged with first-degree murder in the death of Judge Raymond Myles.